 Here's the risky, complicated trial process to get a punitive damages award in a South Carolina accident case.
 Insurance companies fight potential punitive damages claims hard.
 They've successfully lobbied to legislature to create limits on South Carolina punitive damage awards- but you might be able to overcome them with the right case and a sharp, determined attorney.

 If you feel you might have a case where you should get punitive damages, contact us for a FREE, EASY strategy session to discuss whether we can help you develop clear evidence to give you additional compensation for ignoring your safety.
 Feel free to start a live chat or fill out a Get Help Now form right where you are.
-You can always call us at 864.582.0416 or toll-free at 888-230-1841.
+You can always call us toll-free at 888-230-1841.